Is the Go City Amsterdam Pass worth it? 2025

 If you don’t have a smartphone or prefer a paper ticket, you can download the tickets as a PDF and print your pass.

-If a slot reservation is needed, you can do so from the Get Your Guide website on your computer.
+If a slot reservation is needed, you can do so from the Go City website on your computer.
 A link is provided in your confirmation email.

 Using The Go City App

-The pass also has a free app, and I loved using it.
-It was so simple getting the tickets into it and opening them to show at the attractions.
+The pass has a free app, and I loved using it.
+It was so simple to use.

-There was also an easy “Discover” function to find things to do with the card.
-Once clicked, it showed detailed information about the location and direct links to book a time slot if needed.
+Like the easy “Discover” function to find things to do.
+Get detailed information about the attraction and direct links to book a time slot if needed.

-You can create a favorites list to make it easier once you’re on the road.
-I found this handy myself.
+You can even create a favorites list to make it easier once you’re on the road.
+I used this a lot.

 A few things that might confuse you (It did confuse me for a moment):

 - The expiry date that is shown.
 Don’t count yourself lucky to see it two years in the future.
-Your card is valid for the consecutive days you purchased but must be used no later than the date shown.
-In other words, the final day of the card must be used before that date two years in the future.
-I think it’s great they’re so flexible.
-Sometimes, plans change.
+Your card is valid for the consecutive days you purchased, but you must use your card before the date shown.
+Handy to get a lower price now, and go later.

 Activation and Using the Pass

 This part is simple.
 When you use your pass at the first attraction, it gets activated automatically.
-No specific action is needed.
+No specific action is needed beforehand.

 From that point, depending on the type of pass you’ve chosen, you have a set number of consecutive days or attractions to explore.
-Just show your pass at the entrance, and voilà, you’re in!
+Just show your pass at the entrance, and voilà, you’re in (but check time-slot requirements)!

 Booking Time slots / Make Reservations

 Booking a time slot was easy.
-One important thing to know is to follow the direct booking link from the Go City app or website.
+One important thing to know is to follow the direct booking link from the Go City app or website, do not go to the attraction website.

-PS: you can only book time slots after you purchase your passes (you need the pass number(s).)
+PS: you can only book time slots after you purchase your passes (you need the pass number(s).
+But you can purchase a pass now and use it later.
+They stay valid for up to two years after purchase.

 Tips For How To Get The Most Out Of Your Card